Kristina01111000/lavendersite/README.md

 - set up optin monster
 - finish all ot the item descriptions

-set up sample bundle page so she can look at it

-- need to make it more obvious that there is no shiping, only pick up
 - add subscribe to newsletter
 - get a newsletter plugin for a standard letter
     - native plant of the month